-Alternatives are considered useful in altering body chemistry gradually.
-Herbs with alternative properties stimulate gradual changes in metabolism and tissue function in acute and chronic conditions and increase overall health, energy, vigor and strength.
-Alternatives are similar to tonics, which help both the overall systems as well as aiding particular organs, tissues and cells. alternative herbs, include aloe vera, black cohosh, blue cohosh, blue vervain, capsicum, cascara sagrada, chamomile, damiana, dandelion, echnicacea, elecampane, fenugreek, garlic, gentian, ginger, gingo biloba, goldenseal, hawthorn, horsetail, milk thistle, red clover, red raspberry, schizandra, suma, yarro and yellow dock root.
+Alteratives (some people think this is alternative but it is a different word) are considered useful in altering body chemistry gradually.
+Herbs with alterative properties stimulate gradual changes in metabolism and tissue function in acute and chronic conditions and increase overall health, energy, vigor and strength.
+Alteratives are similar to tonics, which help both the overall systems as well as aiding particular organs, tissues and cells. alternative herbs, include aloe vera, black cohosh, blue cohosh, blue vervain, capsicum, cascara sagrada, chamomile, damiana, dandelion, echnicacea, elecampane, fenugreek, garlic, gentian, ginger, gingo biloba, goldenseal, hawthorn, horsetail, milk thistle, red clover, red raspberry, schizandra, suma, yarro and yellow dock root.

 Analgesic herbs are used to relieve pain without loss of consciousness.
 Some of the herbs commonly used as analgesics include feverfew, lobelia, mullein, pau d’acro, skullcap, willow bark and wood betony.